by Texas Homesteader ~

 Safety Precautions When Cutting Stone

 I knew cutting that stone would throw up lots of tiny pieces of rock & dust.
-I don’t want RancherMan to be injured and I surely didn’t want him breathing that rock dust!
+I didn’t want RancherMan to be injured and I surely didn’t want him breathing that rock dust!

 So we first opened the two doors of his shop to get proper cross ventilation.
 Then he donned his rock-cutting safety gear: (you can click on links for further information)